syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-get-the-selected-text-from-a-TextBox-cell.md

 documentation: ug
 ---

-# How To Get The Selected Text From a Textbox Cell in Windows Forms GridDataBoundGrid(Classic)
+# Textbox Cell in Windows Forms GridDataBoundGrid(Classic)

 To get the selected text from a TextBox cell, the TextBox renderer should be acquired inside the CurrentCellStartEditing event.
 MouseUp event should be hooked to get the selected text from the TextBox cell.